 1. Try to Upgrade

-If you can afford the airfare upgrade to business class as most scheduled airlines give you a flat bed in business class.
+When making a flight booking to Australia and If you can afford it, try to upgrade to business class as most scheduled airlines give you a flat bed in business class.
 I know it sounds silly to say that if you’re travelling on a budget and want to keep things as cheap as possible.
 But some airlines do fantastic deals on business class seats if you book at the right time.
 Having done the journey to Australia in economy myself, one thing I wish I had done was save up the extra money for a seat with a flatbed.

 2. Pack Essentials